apache/druid/docs/querying/sql-functions.md

 ## DS_QUANTILES_SKETCH

-Creates a Quantiles sketch on a column containing Quantiles sketches or a regular column.
-The parameter `k` determines the accuracy and size of the sketch.
-The [DataSketches Quantiles Sketch module](../development/extensions-core/datasketches-quantiles.md) provides more information on the parameter `k`.
+Creates a Quantiles sketch on a Quantiles sketch column or a regular column.
+See [DataSketches Quantiles Sketch module](../development/extensions-core/datasketches-quantiles.md) for a description of parameters.

 * **Syntax:** `DS_QUANTILES_SKETCH(expr, [k])`
 * **Function type:** Aggregation